Quick Look at these Traeger Smoked Chicken Legs

 Notes

-- Dry Rub Alternative: this all-purpose chicken dry rub is more herby, than this one, if you want another option.
+- Dry Rub Alternative: this all-purpose chicken dry rub recipe is more herby, than the one in this recipe card, if you want another option.

-- When is Chicken Fully Cooked: chicken is fully cooked when it reaches an internal temp of 165 degrees F. Remember, chicken will also keep cooking as it rests so don’t overcook the chicken or it will dry out.
+- When is Chicken Fully Cooked: when it reaches an internal temp of 165 degrees F. Remember, chicken will also keep cooking as it rests, so don’t overcook the chicken or it will dry out.

 - Wood Chips: the type of wood is your own personal preference, we tend to use sweet wood chips or wood pellets, like cherry wood or apple.